 Her next academic destination would be none other than Makerere, and from 1964 to 1967 she was at the Hill studying English Literature.
 At Makerere, Mbowa shared classes with Timothy Wangusa (later poet, novelist and professor of literature) and John Ruganda (another literary and theatrical giant in the East African region).
 In the space of the nearly four years of her university education at Makerere, Mbowa sat at the feet of two Davids: Cook and Rubadiri.
 The latter, a Malawian, had left his ambassadorial position in the UN around 1966 when he fell out with President Kamuzu Banda of Malawi and returned to teach at Makerere.
 I don’t know how Tim (Wangusa) missed ‘shooting his shot’ at the rose in his class, (pun intended, Professor!) but what I know is that Prof. David Rubadiri met Rose Mbowa around this time.
 Suffice to say that David Mbowa Rubadiri (born in 1970) is the beautiful testament of their relationship.

 A year earlier, Rose Mbowa had made it to the UK for a Master of Arts in Drama and Theatre Studies at the University of Leeds.
-She was under the professorship of Martin Banham, and once again she came into contact with Doreen Newryn.
+She was under the professorship of Martin Banham, a leading scholar of African theatre; and once again she came into contact with Doreen Newryn.
 Doreen and her husband, Walter, a professor of Economics, had been teaching at Makerere before settling in Leeds.
 Newryn’s home became a second home to the young African student with her little son braving physical and social winters in England, and Rose could have been influenced by that kind gesture in her career, for people talk of Mbowa’s home in Makerere as an extended classroom and rehearsal space.

 Mbowa the Academic